Fujifilm XF 35mm f/2 street photography in Harajuku

 Why is the Fujifilm XF 35mm f/2 R WR lens great?

 • It’s small and light.
-I can hold the camera in one hand and an umbrella in the other.
-Shooting like this is no problem.
+Shooting with the camera in one hand and an umbrella in the other is no problem.
 With the heavier XF 16-55 mm it was difficult.

 • I love the images it creates.
 In the middle, it is amazingly sharp.
 The extreme corners are a little soft, but it doesn’t bother me.